chaymae2121/BitcoinDashProject/README.md

 ```bash
 python app.py
 ```

+## Important Note ❗

-📝 Please note that due to the large size of the dataset, the pages for representation and clustering may take some time to display the graphs. ⌛
+📝 Please note that due to the large size of the dataset, the pages for representation and clustering may take some time to display the graphs.